How To Bind Off Knitting For Total Beginners (Cast Off)

 6. Step 6 – Secure the end when you have finished casting off.

-Once you have cast off your last stitch, break yarn/cut the yarn so that you have a few inches of the tail.
+Once you have cast off your last stitch, break yarn/cut the yarn so that you have a few inches of the yarn tail.

 (For a project like a sleeve you may need to leave a long tail if needed for stitching up any seams).